Short Form SOW Terms

 “Control” (including “Controlled by” and “under common Control”) as used means the ownership, directly or indirectly, of a majority of the voting shares of such entity or is the ability (directly or indirectly) to appoint a majority of the directors of such entity or the authority to direct the management or policies of such entity, by contract or otherwise.
 An entity that otherwise qualifies under this definition will be included within the meaning of “Affiliate” even though it qualifies after the execution of this Agreement.

-"Deliverables" means the specific tangible documentation, work product and other materials that are created solely for Client and expressly identified as such in a SOW and delivered to Client by or on behalf of Kantar while performing the Services, excluding all Multi-Customer Services and Respondent Data.
+"Deliverables" means the specific tangible documentation, work product and other materials that are created solely for Client and expressly identified as such in a SOW and delivered to Client by or on behalf of Kantar while performing the Qualitative Services, excluding Respondent Data.

 “GDPR” means EU General Data Protection Regulation 2016/679 and the terms: “Controller”, “Data Subject”, “Personal Data”, and “Processing” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.